Do All Law Students Go Straight From College to Law School?

 The decision whether or not to take time between college and law school is a personal one.
 It is your responsibility to weigh the relevant factors and determine whether or not it is in your best interest to go straight to law school.

 For example, it might not be in your best interest to go straight to law school if:

-- You aren’t yet sure that law school is right for you.
+- You are not sure that law school is right for you.
 Law school is a significant investment of your time and money.
 Take as much time as necessary to make sure that you are making the right career choice for you.

-- Your GPA isn’t as strong as it needs to be at the end of junior year.
+- Your GPA is not as strong as it needs to be at the end of junior year.
 If you plan to go straight to law school, you should apply in the fall of your senior year.
 That means that the GPA you will report is your cumulative GPA as it stands at the end of the summer following your junior year.
-If you had a tough semester or two of grades at some point during college, it may be in your best interest to use your senior year to get your GPA as high as possible and then apply to law school.
+If you had a tough semester at some point during college, it may be in your best interest to use your senior year to get your GPA as high as possible and then apply to law school.

-- You have difficulty finding time to prepare for the LSAT while you’re a student.
+- You have difficulty finding time to prepare for the LSAT while you are a student.
 In an ideal world, people intending to go straight to law school would take the LSAT for the first time no later than June between junior and senior year.
-It’s also common to take the October LSAT during senior year.
+It is also common to take the September/October LSAT during senior year.
 Many students find it difficult to balance the preparation for these LSATs with their schoolwork, student jobs/internships, involvement, and other interests.
 In that case, it may be in your best interest to wait to take the LSAT until your preparation for it can be a priority.

 Do Law Schools Prefer Applicants Who Have Taken Time Off?

 It is important to note that Northwestern Law does generally prefer that applicants take time between college and law school to gain professional experience before applying.
-In accordance with the school’s “strong emphasis on enrolling students with work experience, 91% [of last year’s first year class] possess at least one year of post-undergraduate experience.”
+In accordance with the school’s strong emphasis on enrolling students with work experience, a high percentage of most incoming classes possess at least one year of post-undergraduate experience.